Jim Rogers: Business career

 In 1964, Rogers joined Dominick & Dominick LLC on Wall Street, where he first learned about stocks and bonds.
-From 1966 to 1968, Rogers was in the U.S. Army during the Vietnam War.
+From 1966 to 1968, he was in the U.S. Army during the Vietnam War.

 In 1970, Rogers joined investment bank Arnhold and S. Bleichroder, where he worked with George Soros.

 In 1973, Soros and Rogers both left and founded the Quantum Fund.
 From 1973 to 1980, the portfolio gained 4,200% while the S&P advanced about 47%.
 The Quantum Fund was one of the first truly global funds.

 In 1980, Rogers decided to "retire" and traveled on a motorcycle around the world.
 He has since been a guest professor of finance at the Columbia Business School.

-In 1985, he said the Vienna Exchange had high potential of being a bull market.

 In 1989 and 1990, Rogers was the moderator of WCBS' The Dreyfus Roundtable and FNN's The Profit Motive with Jim Rogers.

 From 1990 to 1992, he traveled through China again and around the world on motorcycle, covering over 100,000 miles (160,000 km) across six continents.
 His journey was listed in the Guinness Book of World Records.
 He tells of his adventures and worldwide investments in the bestseller Investment Biker.

 In 1998, Rogers founded the Rogers International Commodity Index.
 In 2007, the index and its three sub-indices were linked to exchange-traded notes under the banner ELEMENTS.
 The notes track the total return of the indices as an accessible way to invest in the index.
 Rogers is an outspoken advocate of agriculture investments.

 Between January 1, 1999, and January 5, 2002, Rogers went on another Guinness-recognized journey through 116 countries, covering 245,000 kilometers with his wife Paige Parker in a custom-made Mercedes.
 The trip began in Iceland, which was about to celebrate the millennial anniversary of Leif Eriksson's first trip to America.
 On January 5, 2002, the couple returned to their New York home on Riverside Drive.
 He wrote Adventure Capitalist following this around-the-world adventure.